- Download our Moving to Ghana Guide (PDF)

-Expats moving to Ghana will find that financial matters in this West African destination aren't overly complicated, as one might initially expect.
-Banking in Ghana is actually very easy once new arrivals have opened an account in Ghana, and tax laws are straightforward.
+Expats moving to Ghana will find that financial matters in this West African destination aren't as overly complicated as one might initially expect.
+Banking in Ghana is very easy once new arrivals have opened an account, and tax laws are straightforward.

 Money in Ghana

 The Ghanaian currency is the Cedi (GHS) and is divided into 100 pesewas (Gp).

 Notes: 1 GHS, 2 GHS, 5 GHS, 10 GHS, 20 GHS, 50 GHS, 100 GHS and 200 GHS

 Coins: 1Gp, 5Gp, 10Gp, 20Gp, 50Gp, 1 GHS and 2 GHS

 All banks in Ghana do business in English, as this is the official language of the country.
 Barclays Bank, Standard Chartered and Stanbic are all international banks that are represented in Ghana and are recommended for expats.
 Internet, telephone and cellphone banking are also available as banks strive to compete locally and internationally, and provide support and services online.

 Banking hours in Ghana are Monday to Friday from 8.30am to 4.30 or 5pm, although some banks close earlier on Fridays and others are open on Saturday till 12pm.